What do you do when your information technology stops working? Read on to discover tips to include in your procedure.

 Do you rely on technology?

 Disaster occurs more often than you think, and it’s very important to be prepared for bad surprises.
-Nowadays more and more companies relies on their IT infrastructure to be able to do their business.
+Nowadays more and more companies rely on their IT infrastructure to be able to do their business.
 For this reason IT managers do their maximum to increase the redundancy of their infrastructure.
 That's for sure a good thing.

 What does a recovery procedure entail?